CMU-SAFARI/Victima/README.md

 **Structure of the repo:**
 1. **Hardware Requirements**
-   - Docker images, infrastructure, and hardware details.
+   - Container images, infrastructure, and hardware details.

 2. **Software Requirements**
-   - Docker images and included software.
+   - Container images and included software.

-3. **Software Requirements for Docker Execution**
+3. **Software Requirements for Containerized Execution**
    - Software and installation instructions.

 4. **Launching Experiments**